 Because music expresses our deepest human longings, both spiritual and emotional, we typically set our Scriptures and Prayers into a framework of music.
 Music helps stimulate our thinking restore our souls, and at its best, becomes a powerful means of prayer.

 The Great Organ at Trinity Church is one of the largest and finest musical instruments in Northern New York.
 It is used each week to accompany the choir and congregation in our worship services and is also used many times throughout the year for concerts.
 Originally installed in 1924 by the Skinner Organ Co. and later enlarged in 1970 by the English firm of Hill, Norman & Beard, the organ is currently undergoing another transformation as pipework from the 1915 Estey organ, originally located at St. Paul’s Episcopal Church in Watertown, is integrated.
-The organ is expertly maintained and repaired by Kerner & Merchant Pipe Organ Builders, Ltd. of Syracuse.

-The Trinity Concert Series, now in its sixth season, presents world-class musicians to the greater Northern New York community and welcomes nearly 2,000 concertgoers each season.
+The Trinity Concert Series, now in its ninth season, presents world-class musicians to the greater Northern New York community and welcomes nearly 2,000 concertgoers each season.
 There is much more information about the concert series available at its website, www.trinityconcerts.org.